“In the same way ad folks “get” things, Bruce “sees” things. Generally, they’re of the little green Martian variety, but still.”

 They pulled me back in – Jim Erickson to my wife, “he’s not a marketing director, he’s a photographer”.
 Since my wife and I met in 2004, that was news to her.
 Luckily, she liked the idea.
 Find the work HERE.

 Three more years experience with Marketing Strategy and some copywriting added in – I’m starting to “get it”.

-A small agency with huge talent.
+Joined a small ad agency with huge talent.
 Great designers and at least one great Account Director.
 Two years in, it got even smaller.

 Hey Bruce, Jim called, he wants to shoot people on location.
 Would you want to shoot your still life in his 14,000 sq/ft studio in Raleigh, NC?

 Managing a massive 2.5 million dollar photography budget and 23 photographers.
 Four years on the corporate side but managed to escape before the golden handcuffs clamped shut.

 Opened a studio in Boston, MA – shooting still life.
 What a great town.
 Remember Michael Dukakis?
 The Massachusetts miracle ended leaving me without 5 of my 8 clients.

 A long, long time ago but the RIT still stands, and still teaches photography, filmmaking, and graphic design.